-Launched in the UK in 2012, The Amazings was nothing short of – er, amazing!
-They offered fun and friendly classes on everything from joinery to journalism, quilting to corset-making – all taught by folks over 50.
-It was a kind of marketplace where retirees can trade their skills.
+Launched in the UK in 2012, The Amazings is nothing short of – er, amazing!
+They offer fun and friendly classes on everything from joinery to journalism, quilting to corset-making – all taught by folks over 50.
+It's a kind of marketplace where retirees can trade their skills.

 Our vision is a marketplace and platform for wisdom.
 We see the potential to change learning; the opportunity to re-think retirement; the possibility of bringing together communities; and the chance to bring back the make-do and mend spirit, so we can at the very least, know how to hem a skirt or fix a bike."